 In the second experiment, partially fill a tray with soil, maybe a quarter of an inch below the edge of the tray.

-Spread the seed as before, and place a flexible tray separator and weight on the tray so that the tray separator touches the soil across the middle of the tray but not along the edges.
+Spread the seed as before, and place a flexible tray separator and weight on the tray so that the tray separator touches the soil across the middle but not along the edges.

-When you remove the weight and tray separator, the microgreens in the middle of the tray will have very few root hairs showing.
-While those along the edges will have more visible root hairs.
+When you remove the weight and tray separator, the microgreens in the tray’s middle will show very few root hairs.
+In contrast, those along the edges will have more visible root hairs.

-For this reason, I have made more of a conscious effort to fill the tray closer to top.
+For this reason, I have made a more conscious effort to fill the tray closer to the top.

 The tray separator also keeps the humidity high enough for microgreens to capture water without setting deep roots.

-Those along the edge have moisture and a bit of room to grow upwards.
+Those along the edge have moisture and room to grow upwards.

 However, the microgreens in the middle, which were exposed to the same humidity, have many fewer root hairs exposed.